St Rose's Catholic Infants School

 Reading Books

 In Reception school reading books are changed weekly.
 Your child will be allocated a book change day.
 Children will receive one guided reading book and one free read that is matched to their phonic ability.
-If there is no comment in your child's Reading Record we will assume you have not had a chance to read with your child.
+If there is no signature in your child's Reading Record we will assume you have not had a chance to read with your child.
 Please record the text title(s) in your child's reading record.

 PE

 Our P.E. day is Friday.
-Please ensure your child wears suitable footwear that are easy for them to run in on Thursdays.
+Please ensure your child wears suitable footwear that are easy for them to run in on Fridays.
 Long hair needs to be tied back and earrings are not allowed to be worn in school at any time.

 Forest School